-The remainder of the travel sum must be paid no later than 8 weeks before the commencement date of the Trip.
-If the Agreement is concluded within eight weeks of the commencement date of the Trip, the full travel sum must be paid immediately after booking.
+The remaining amount of the price of the Trip shall be paid at the latest 8 weeks before the start of the Trip.
+If the Trip is booked within 8 weeks before the start of the Trip, the full price shall be paid immediately after booking.
 In all circumstances full payment has to be received before the start of the Trip.

 6.5 – Further consequences of non-payment

-If the Traveller is in default, the Organiser may suspend the sending of all travel documents (except passport) or travel transport documents without further notice.
-If payment is still not made after reminder or if payment has not been made before the commencement of the trip, the Organiser shall be entitled to exclude the Traveller from participation.
-The obligation to pay shall remain in force.
-Instead of excluding the Traveller from participation, the Organiser may decide to cancel the Agreement and charge the Traveller for the cancellation costs owed.
-The provisions of this paragraph are without prejudice to other rights of the Organiser.
+As long as the Traveller has not paid the due amount, the Organiser can suspend sending the travel vouchers without further notice.
+If payment is not made after having send a formal reminder or if full payment has not been received before the start of the Trip, the Organiser can exclude the Traveller from participation.
+The obligation to pay remains in force.
+Instead of excluding the Traveller from participating, the Organiser can cancel the Contract and charge the cancellation costs to the Traveller as stipulated in article 9 paragraph 2.

 7.1 – Conditions and notification

-A Traveller may transfer the Trip to another person who meets the requirements of all the conditions attached to the Trip.
-The Traveller shall request the Organiser to replace the person no later than 14 days prior to commencement of the Trip, or at least with due observance of a reasonable period of time within which the necessary actions can be carried out.
-Transfer shall only be possible insofar as the conditions of the Travel Service Providers concerned permit this.
-If flight tickets are part of the Trip, transfer of the flight tickets is generally not possible.
-Transfer of the entire trip is then generally only possible if – at the Traveller’s expense – a new airline ticket is booked at the expense of the Traveller.
+A Traveller can transfer the Trip to another person who meets all conditions applicable to the Trip.
+Transfer of the Trip is only possible as far as the terms and conditions of the Travel service providers allow this.
+If flight tickets are part of the Trip, then transfer of the flight ticket is often not possible.
+Transfer of the whole Trip is then only possible if a new flight ticket is booked at the expense of the Traveller.
 The Traveller shall request the transfer at the latest 7 days before the start of the Trip.

-7.2 – Joint and several liability and additional costs
+7.2 – Joint and several liability and extra costs

-The Traveller who has booked the Trip may request the Organiser in Writing to amend the Agreement.
-The Organiser is not obliged to do so.
-The Organiser will inform the Traveller of the new travel sum.
-If the Traveller agrees to the costs of the amendment, the new travel sum and amendment costs shall be payable.
-If the new travel sum is lower than the original travel sum, the difference shall be set off against the amendment costs owed.
+The Traveller who has booked the Trip can request the Organiser in Writing to alter the Contract.
+The Organiser is not bound to alter the Contract.
+The Organiser will inform the Traveller of the new price for the Trip.
+If the Traveller agrees on the costs of the alteration than the new price and alteration costs are due.
+If the new price is lower than the initial price then the difference is offset with the alteration costs.